In Excel 2010, the VARP function has been replaced by the VAR.P, which has improved accuracy.

 Where the number arguments are values or arrays of values that provide a minimum of 2 numeric values to the function.

 See the page on Variance in Excel for a comparison of the different Excel variance functions.

-A company keeps a record of its monthly sales figures, over the last three years.
+A company has kept a record of its monthly sales figures, over three years.
 These are stored in cells B3-B14, D3-D14 and F3-F14 of the above example spreadsheet on the right.

 The variance of the three years' sales figures is calculated in cell H3 of the spreadsheet.
-The formula for this, as shown in the formula bar, is:
+The formula for this, (shown in the formula bar), is:

 The example above shows the arguments to the Varp function being input in the form of 3 cell ranges.
 However, you can also input figures directly, as individual numbers or number arrays.

-For example, if, during January and February 2012 the sales figures are 13,000 and 14,500 we can add these directly into the above function as follows:
+For example, if, during January and February 2012 the sales figures are 13,000 and 14,500 you can add these directly into the above function as follows:

 This gives the updated variance of 5,930,921.05.

-Further details and examples of the Excel Varp function are provided on the Microsoft Office website.
+For further details and examples of the Excel Varp function, see the Microsoft Office website.